 - HRSA’s Office of Pharmacy Affairs administers the 340B Drug Pricing Program.

-- Manufacturers participating in Medicaid agree to provide outpatient drugs to covered entities at significantly reduced prices.
+- Manufacturers participating in Medicaid agree to offer outpatient drugs to covered entities at much reduced prices.

 - Participating pharmaceutical manufacturers are prohibited from charging covered entities with prices for covered outpatient drugs that exceed the ceiling price, as specified by statute.